BigM66/MLA_MLP/README.md

 # MLA_MLP
-Project 1 for Machine Learning
+location of my assignments for Machine Learning